0xkotaromiyabi/0xkotaromiyabi/README.md

 * 🎓 Blockchain educator translating complexity into understanding
 * 📖 Thinker in the philosophy of technology & on-chain society

-I don’t just build software.
+I don’t just build app.
-I study what software does to humans.
+I study what app does to humans.

 ---